xwp/vip-site-template/readme.md

 4. Adjust strings and URLs in all files match your project.
 Search and replace the following strings: `xwp/vip-site-template`, `wpcomvip/devgo-vip`, `XWP\Vip_Site_Template`, `local.wpenv.net`.

-4. Add the VIP Go upstream repository as another remote to this repository locally and force-push the current `master` to that upstream repository to override the `master` branch with this.
+4. If hosting this source repository under the [VIP GitHub organization](https://github.com/wpcomvip), add the VIP Go upstream repository as another remote to this repository locally and force-push the current `master` to that upstream repository to override the `master` branch with this.
 Do the same for the `develop` branch.

+   For hosting this source repository under any other GitHub organization, simply push it to that repository.

-5. Generate a new SSH key pair and add the private key [to the Travis CI configuration](https://docs.travis-ci.com/user/private-dependencies/#user-key) and the public part as the [Deploy key to the GitHub repository](https://docs.github.com/en/developers/overview/managing-deploy-keys).
+5. Generate a fresh SSH key pair and add the private part [to the Travis CI configuration](https://docs.travis-ci.com/user/private-dependencies/#user-key) or [as a `DEPLOY_SSH_KEY` GitHub Actions secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets), and the public part as the [Deploy key to the VIP GitHub repository](https://docs.github.com/en/developers/overview/managing-deploy-keys).

+        ssh-keygen -f deploy-key -t rsa -b 4096 -C "technology+project-name@xwp.co"

+   This provides Travis CI or GitHub Actions with access to the VIP repository for deployments.

+6. Remove references to either Travis CI or GitHub actions from this README depending on which deploy strategy was selected.

-6. Remove these instructions from the README after the initial project setup.
+7. Remove these initial setup instructions from the README after the initial project setup.

 ## Setup 🛠

 1. Clone this repository:

-		git clone git@github.com:wpcomvip/example.git
+		git clone git@github.com:wpcomvip/devgo-vip.git

 2. Move into the project directory:

-		cd example
+		cd devgo-vip

 3. Install the project dependencies: